 The Logitech G413 is wired-only and isn't designed to be used with mobile devices.

 The Logitech G413 is decent for the office.
 The tactile switches are rather smooth and offer small tactile feedback when typing.
-Unfortunately, it can get quite tiring to type on this board due to its height and no included wrist rest.
-On the upside, it's pretty quiet and shouldn't bother people around you.
+It's pretty quiet and shouldn't bother people around you.
+Although it doesn't come with a wrist rest, most people should be comfortable without one due to the keyboard's relatively low profile.

 The Logitech G413 is a decent keyboard for programmers.
-The mechanical switches offer a good tactile feedback and the board is sturdy enough to last a while.
-Unfortunately, its straight design and the lack of wrist rest doesn't make it a very ergonomic option, which might be tiring after a full work day.
-On the upside, you can set some macros, although you can only use the function keys.
+The mechanical switches offer good tactile feedback, and the board is sturdy enough to last a while.
+It has a fairly low profile, so most people should be comfortable typing without a wrist rest.
+You can set some macros, but it's limited to the function keys.

 The Logitech G413 is a full-size keyboard that takes a lot of space on your desk due to its NumPad.

 The build quality of this keyboard is almost identical to the Logitech G512 Special Edition.
-It has a nice brushed aluminum finish with very little flex, but the keyboard does show some flaws.
-The ABS keycaps feel a bit cheap and shine very easily with regular daily use.
+It has a plastic frame with a nice brushed aluminum plate on top.
+It feels solid with virtually no flex at all.
+The rubber feet are very grippy and prevent the keyboard from sliding around; however, the incline feet feel a little loose.
+The keys wobble slightly, but it isn't noticeable while typing.
+Unfortunately, the doubleshot ABS keycaps feel a bit cheap and shine very easily with regular use.
 Some even seem slightly crooked and don't look properly aligned.

-The Logitech G413 has a straight board that doesn't offer much ergonomics settings.
-You only get a single incline setting with the feet, and it can get quite uncomfortable to type on during long periods.
+The Logitech G413 has good ergonomics.
+It has a fairly low profile, so it's comfortable to type on without a wrist rest.
+However, you only get one incline setting.
 If you'd like something with a detachable wrist rest, consider the Logitech G513, which is a step up from this keyboard.

-This keyboard has a fixed cable that's long enough to reach your desktop.
-The cable ends in two USB-A plugs, due to the USB passthrough available on the board.
+This keyboard has a fixed cable that should be long enough for most setups.
+The cable ends in two USB-A connectors, and both need to be plugged in to use the USB passthrough.

 This board is wired-only and can't be used wirelessly.

 This keyboard has a few nice extra features like media hotkeys and a USB passthrough on the right side of the board.
-Unfortunately, only the function keys are macro programmables.
+Unfortunately, only the function keys are macro-programmable.
 On the upside, you can easily lock the Windows button to prevent your games from minimizing accidentally.

 The Logitech G413 uses proprietary Romer-G Tactile switches.
-Just like Logitech G910 Orion Spark, this keyboard has a small bump before the actuation point.
-The pre-travel distance is quite short and is quick to actuate, which feels responsive for gaming, but might be prone to accidental keystrokes as well.
+Just like Logitech G910 Orion Spark, there's a small bump before the actuation point.
+The switches have a short pre-travel distance and are quick to actuate, which feels responsive for gaming, but might be prone to accidental keystrokes as well.

 Typing on this board doesn't make much noise.
-This should be quiet enough to work in an open-office environment without disturbing your surrounding colleagues.
+This should be quiet enough to use in an open-office environment without disturbing your surrounding colleagues.

 This keyboard is compatible with the Logitech G HUB software.
-It allows for a good amount of customization options, but unfortunately, you can't save your different profiles directly on the board as it lacks onboard memory.
+It allows for a good amount of customization, but unfortunately, you can't save your custom profiles directly on the board as it lacks onboard memory.
 On the upside, even if the backlighting is a single red color, you can still apply effects.

 While this board is fully compatible with Windows, the software isn't available on Linux, which means you won't be able to fully customize it to your preference.
 The Pause and Scroll Lock keys also don't work on macOS.